majdal/modex/scratch/remoting/rpc.ws/README.md

 })
 ```

 By itself, an rpc session only talks to one method and one method only.
 This means that URLs are methods and methods are URLs, REST-style, but without all the overhead of sending HTTP headers every message.
 However, if you have a lot of active objects and methods you _will_ use a lot of active sockets.
-But if you use `multiplex.ws` (**NOT WRITTEN YET**), which provides something like HTTP-keepalive but for WebSockets, you can avoid that (_TODO: write `multiplex.ws` and make a convenience flag on RPCws.RemoteObject which internally assumes the RemoteObject URL is a multiplex.ws endpoint and that the methods on the object are to be multiplexed across_); if you open one socket per object, you can use your packet insepctors to track when objects are being talked to.
+But if you use `multiplex.ws` (**NOT WRITTEN YET**).

 The protocol is currently only implemented in javascript (frontend) and Python-Twisted-AutobahnPython (backend) right now but there's no reason (with enough tests as a safety net) it couldn't be on Python-`asyncio`-AutobahnPython or in nodejs or in something else as well.

 For a related pattern, see `pubsub.ws`.

 Demo
 ====